p2pu/p2pu-website/en/jobs/website-redesign.md

 We’re looking to hire an individual or small group who can support a full design process from strategy to wireframing to implementation.
 While our focus is on the immediate project, we’re also open to building a long-term working relationship with the right candidate.

 You can be based anywhere in the world so long as you can meet between 12:00-15:00 UTC.
-We hope to start this project in early March and launch the updated website by May 2021.
+We hope to start this project in mid-March and launch the updated website in May 2021.
 Your primary contact will be the Production Lead, with input from the rest of our 4-person team.

 ## Deliverables